Roshit111/Robotics/README.md

-# Robotics and Automation Project
+# Robotics and Automation Projects & Hands on Practice

 ## Description
 This project is aimed at developing robotic systems for automation in various industries.
 It includes modules for computer vision, motion planning, and control algorithms.